jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 ***

 # Available policies
-A list of included policies which can be configured.
+A list of included policies which have settings that can be edited in the MailBox configuration.
-With some programming skills, it's easy to extend the *PolicyViolation* class.
+With some programming skills, it's easy to implement your own policy (see further in this document).
 If it's a common use case, make a pull request to include it.

 ## E-mail Size